ThinkDataEd/curriculum/docs/unit4/lesson2.md

     Exploring different datasets can give us insight about the same processes.
 Information from an official dataset compared with a participatory sensing dataset can yield more information than one dataset alone.

 ###**Lesson:**
-1. Inform students that they will investigate a problem that faces many cities in the United States today: trash.
+1. Inform students that they will investigate a problem that faces many cities around the world today: trash.

 2. Using the 5 Ws strategy, ask students to write down the 5 Ws in their DS journals as they watch a video about trash.
 The 5 Ws summarize the What, Who, Why, When, and Where of the resource.